 I believe that the ability to generate and perpetuate good conversations equates to showmanship.
 When you are “on,” you know it.
 Your thoughts are organized, you find the right words, and your delivery is well-timed.
 When you are not engaged, people can spot it a mile away.
 You get lazy, speak in a monotone, shift your eyes, and act like you left your real personality at home.
 Conversation is work.
 Listening is work.
 Information processing is work.
 You have to burn many calories to influence someone, let alone get your point across.

-Think of the great conversationalists that you know.
+Think of the great conversationalists you know.
 What impresses you the most about them?
 Is it their diction?
 Is it their cadence?
 Is it the fact that they look you in the eye as they speak?
-For me, it is their sparkle.
-They radiate an unmistakable vibe.
+For me, it’s their sparkle.
+They emanate a powerful, positive air.
 People who network well for business make it look easy.
 They are said to hold court.
 Those around them want to remain involved.
 That is showmanship.

 Showmanship as Business Performance